Postdoctoral Researcher, Psychological Science Accelerator, Ashland University

 For a full list of my publications, see my CV.

-I am involved in several ongoing metascience projects.
-For example, while working for the Center for Open Science, I worked on the SCORE project which is looking at replicability, reproducibility, generalisability, and robustness of findings across the social sciences, as well as human and machine learning predictions of these outcomes.
+In my current postdoc, we're investigating generalisability and researcher predictions of generalisability in psychology.
+While working for the Center for Open Science, I worked on the SCORE project which looks at replicability, reproducibility, generalisability, and robustness of findings across the social sciences, as well as human and machine learning predictions of these outcomes.

 UPDATES